apache/maven-build-cache-extension/src/site/markdown/remote-cache.md

 TBD
 ```

-Beside the http server, remote cache could be configured using any storage which is supported
-by [Maven Wagon](https://maven.apache.org/wagon/).
-That includes a wide set of options, including SSH, FTP and many
+Beside the http server, remote cache could be configured using any storage which is supported by [Maven Resolver](https://maven.apache.org/resolver/).
+That includes a wide set of options, including SSH, FTP and many others through the use of [Maven Wagon](https://maven.apache.org/wagon/).
-others.
 See Wagon documentation for a full list of options and other details.

 ### Build selection